 Las Vegas.
 It’s a city with a legendary past.
 It’s the place to be yourself, or anyone you want to be.
 Celebrations are a thing in Las Vegas.

-By car or by foot, the place to be is the Vegas Strip.
+By car or on foot, the place to be is the Vegas Strip.
 It’s a neon beauty with enormous marquees, billboards for amazing shows, people watching and so much more.

-I recently stayed at the Mandalay Bay Resort and Casino in Las Vegas during the Mynt Launch of Core8.
-Located on the Las Vegas strip, this 43-story luxury hotel and casino, owned and operated by MGM Resorts International, offers luxury accommodations that will have you relaxing and sleeping in comfort.
+I recently stayed at the Mandalay Bay Resort in Las Vegas during the Mynt Launch of Core8.
+Located on the Las Vegas strip, this 43-story luxury hotel, owned and operated by MGM Resorts International, offers luxury accommodations that will have you relaxing and sleeping in comfort.

 You can catch the Mandalay Bay Tram to connect to sister properties, Excalibur and the Luxor or use the walkway and visit shops and restaurants along the way.